yiwei-C/CI_Framework/README.md

 <b>7.
 Install Jenkins in your cloud server and install Jenkins Plugins.

 Under ‘Manage Jenkins’ -> ‘Manage Plugins’, select and install both Github and Git plugins.
 Restart to finish the installation.

+Plugins List:

+* GIT client plugin: Shared library plugin for other Git related Jenkins plugins
+* GIT plugin: This plugin integrates GIT with Jenkins
+* GitHub API Plugin: This plugin provides GitHub API for other plugins
+* GitHub plugin: This plugin integrates GitHub to Jenkins

 <b>8.
 Create your own Github repository for your own application and link the repository to Jenkins in your own QA and production repository.</b>